 Compressed ROMs

 By using the links provided, Zero Tolerance and S.D.I. are both downloaded as .zip files.
-By opening these files (using a zip utility), Zero Tolerance is a .SMD file and S.D.I. is a .st file.
+By opening these files (using a zip utility), Zero Tolerance is a .SMD

 File format

-In most cases, the ROM files will work in their original file format, but this might take up unnecessary space on the Raspberry Pi.
+In most cases, the ROM files will work in their original file format, but this might take up unnecessary space on the Raspberry Pi’s storage.
 It also makes ROM files that consist of multiple files messy.
-In most cases, .zip files will also work.
+In most cases, .zip

 A better solution would be to see what files are supported by each system.
 This can be done by looking at the EmulationStation systems file.
 It can be accessed from the RetroPie terminal by using the following command: